Perspectives from Indeed’s Data Scientists

 Indeed’s Data and Product Science teams look for people who know statistics and how to program.
 Our Data Science team looks for “full-stack” engineers with strong machine learning backgrounds.
 Our Product Science team emphasizes prioritizing and solving business problems.
 Equally important to both teams are soft skills: curiosity; a desire to grow, learn, and improve; being humble and self-aware of one’s limitations; and “a true passion for helping people get jobs.”

 Interested in applying?
 Indeed is hiring Data Scientists and Product Scientists at all levels of seniority and experience, and we love former academics!
-Find all of our open job listings here.
+Find all of our open job listings at this link.

 This was a qualitative and self-reported study with an admittedly small sample size.
 We’d love to hear if this was representative (or not) of your experiences.
 Did you leave academia to pursue a data science role?
 How has your experience been similar or different?
 Leave us a comment below!